Make a new start

 Motor Imagery (MI)

-Imagine a hand or a foot movement. recoveriX measures and analyses brain waves, which reflect the motor imagery and determines whether the motor imagery was correct.
+Imagine a hand or a foot movement. recoveriX measures and analyses brain waves, which reflects the motor imagery and determines whether the motor imagery was correct.

 Once motor imagery has been recognized, virtual reality and functional electrical stimulation will be activated.